The Magnolia Springs Way

 From the time she was a teenager working as a nursing assistant, Nancy has committed her entire career to older adults and their families.
 She is a licensed registered nurse with a bachelor’s degree in psychology and a master’s degree in gerontology from the University of Southern California.
 Her direct care and management experience is diverse across many healthcare settings.
 She is also a published author and researcher on the topic of Alzheimer’s disease.

-Sara Townsend, Director Of Resident Services
+Becky Goin, Director Of Resident Services

 Christina Hynes, Business Office Manager

 Christina moved into the position of Business Office Manager for Magnolia Springs East in October 2014.
 However, she has been a member of the Magnolia Springs and Grandview Care, Inc. team for over 10 years.
 She previously worked at the corporate office in various accounting oriented roles.

 Chef Bob has over 38 years of culinary experience.
 In addition to his years serving our country, he was the Executive Chef at The Pendennis Club in Louisville, Kentucky for 14 years.
 He has also held previous positions as a Corporate Trainer for Morrison’s Cafeteria, Kitchen Manager at St. Matthews Manor Nursing Home and Chef at Kuntz’s Fine Dining, the flagship restaurant at The Galt House Hotel in Louisville.